-- 750 g / 1.6 lb of gammon joint (unsmoked, off the bone), sliced into steaks (or use precut steaks, see alternatives in the notes above)
+- 750 g gammon joint 1.6 lbs. unsmoked, off the bone, sliced into steaks (or use precut steaks, see alternatives in the notes above)

-- ½ ripe fresh pineapple, peeled and cut into small thin wedges
+- ½ fresh pineapple ripe, peeled and cut into small thin wedges

 - Drizzle of olive oil